hsc996/Social-Media-API-Webserver/README.md

 follower = db.relationship("User", foreign_keys=[follower_id], back_populates="following_assoc")
 followed = db.relationship("User", foreign_keys=[followed_id], back_populates="followers_assoc")
 ```
-This setup, in turn, allows users to follow each other, thus facilitating a dynamic social network.
+This setup allows users to follow each other, thus facilitating a dynamic social network.

-_4) Validation & Constraints_
+_3) Validation & Constraints_

-I have also used SQLAlchemy to enforce data constraints and validations directly within my model definitions.
-For example, in this `InnovationThread` class, the `title` column has a constraint to ensure that it is not left empty and does not exceed 100 characters.
+SQLAlchemy enforces constraints and validations directly within my model definitions.
+For example, in this `InnovationThread` class, the `title` column has a constraint to ensure that it is not empty and does not exceed 100 characters.
 ```
     @validates('title')
     def validate_title(self, key, title):